Cowboys score 33 points in 4th quarter, rout Colts 54-19

 Colts: CB Kenny Moore II was inactive after injuring an ankle in a 24-17 loss to Pittsburgh last Monday night.

-Cowboys: CB Anthony Brown left the game in the third quarter with an ankle injury and didn't return.
+Cowboys: CB Anthony Brown left the game in the third quarter with a torn Achilles.

 UP NEXT